 Application for a Place on the Ballot

 Applications for a place on the ballot will be accepted by the city secretary from January 15, 2020 thru February 14, 2020.
-Application packets will be available in the city secretary’s office during normal business hours, or by filling out and returning this form.
-Each candidate must submit the application for a place on the ballot, the charter compliance statement, and the appointment of campaign treasurer and code of fair campaign practices.
+Application packets will be available in the city secretary’s office during normal business hours, or online here.
+Each candidate must submit the application for a place on the ballot, appointment of campaign treasurer and code of fair campaign practices.

 Campaign Treasurer Appointment

-You must file the appointment of campaign treasurer prior to accepting or receiving any campaign funds.
-The Texas Election Code defines candidate as “a person who knowingly and willingly takes affirmative action for the purpose of gaining nomination or election to public office or for the purpose of satisfying financial obligations incurred by the person in connection with the campaign for nomination or election.”
+Applicant must file appointment of campaign treasurer prior to accepting or receiving any campaign funds.
+Texas Election Code defines candidate as “a person who knowingly and willingly takes affirmative action for the purpose of gaining nomination or election to public office or for the purpose of satisfying financial obligations incurred by the person in connection with the campaign for nomination or election.”